 - Ensure that the .exestrip rule is enabled in PPS; this will stop any .zip/.js or inbound raw executables that may be in emails.

-- Blocking password-protected compressed files, especially during the outbreak period.
+- Block password-protected compressed files, especially during the outbreak period.

-- URL-based or office-document-based encapsulation will be subject to behavioral analysis if this feature is available on a mail environment.
+- Conduct behavioral analysis on URL-based or office-document-based encapsulation if this feature is available on a mail environment.

 Aside from phishing, other known WannaCry attack vectors include the EXTERNALBLUE exploit and DOUBLEPULSAR backdoor.
 These would strike after the initial inception of the worm infection, and aid in the spread to other devices/systems.
 Again, patching to prevent exploitation is key to protecting multiple devices.

-The threat of ransomware will continue to be an increasing concern, with damages that were inconceivable before Friday.
+The threat of ransomware will continue to be a growing concern, with damages that were inconceivable before Wannacry.
 The way to contain the damage is ultimately greater awareness, automation, a strong IT asset management program, and a more resilient defense-in-depth architecture.

 Hackers knew the dark devices were dark: Why didn’t IT?
 Knowing where your endpoints are, understanding the presence and health of endpoint agents, and knowing whether patch management systems are in working order is vital.
 Absolute gives you this visibility – whether devices are on or off the corporate network.

 Absolute’s Persistence technology gives enterprises visibility of devices, data, applications, and users – whether they’re on or off the corporate network.
-We give IT pros the tools to spot and remediate dark endpoints and quarantine infected devices before they spread – allowing you to identify and quarantine endpoints that have not been patched so you can remediate as soon as possible.
+We give IT pros the tools to spot and remediate infections (ransomware and malware) and quarantine infected devices before they spread – allowing you to identify and quarantine endpoints that have not been patched so you can remediate as soon as possible.